 Why Build Responsive Apps?

-You can automatically scale your content and page components across multiple devices of different screen sizes and resolutions like tablets, mobiles, and desktops using a responsive design.
+- Ease of Use: Scale your content and page components automatically across multiple devices of different screen sizes and resolutions like tablets, mobiles, and desktops using a responsive design.

 How to Build Responsive Apps?